jvmahon/HubitatCustom/README.md

 * Its recommended that you reboot after assigning the driver to your devices.

 # Known Problems
-* Parameter controls don't reliably show the current values
-* Parameter controls should be shorted in numeric order.
-Seems simple and obvious, but getting this to work reliably isn't!
 * For some devices, a "physical" event will follow a digital event.
 I believe this is due to fact that some devices automatically report their status whenever they are changed (thus, generating a second event), while other devices require the developer to generate the event.
 This doesn't seem to cause any errors, so its in the "live with it for now" category while I fix other stuff.
 * Bitmap inputs are poorly supported.